markcarey/degendogs/README.md

 - Feature: every 52 days, a prize from the treasury earned by a random Dog owner.
 - Feature: a pre-auction tool where artists can submit Dogs and the community can vote on which Dogs are freed from the pound and minted to the collection (portion of proceeds to artists).
 - Explore other DeFi options (Aave, Balancer, Yearn, etc.)
-- Explore and simulate incentived tokenomics models
+- Explore and simulate incentivized tokenomics models
 - Smart contract refinements to support fully decentralized operation
-- DAO goverance implementation
+- DAO governance implementation
 - Support for resale auctions in the dapp
 - Mainnet launch!